 Who: Minnesota Wilderness vs. Springfield Jr. Blues

-The lead: The Minnesota Wilderness return from a weekend off to meet Midwest Division rival Springfield.
+The lead: The Minnesota Wilderness attempt to snap a 4-game losing skid this weekend vs. Springfield.

 Media: All of the action can be seen on Hockeytv.com.

 Records: Springfield: 20-22-1; Minnesota: 23-14-7

 - Springfield split a 2-game home series vs. Chippewa Feb.
 17-18.
 The Jr. Blues were victorious Friday, 2-1, before dropping Saturday’s contest, 5-2.

 - The Wilderness fell twice on the road at Wisconsin, extending its losing streak to 4 games (0-2-2).
 The Windigo won by scores of 3-0, Friday, and 6-5 (OT), Saturday.

 Season series: Minnesota and Springfield played six games previously this campaign, with each team winning three times.
 The first series in Cloquet, Oct.
 21-22, was a 2-game split—Springfield winning 1-0 and the Wilderness countering 2-0; Minnesota took game 1 of a series in Springfield Dec.
 16-17, 3-1, while the Jr. Blues triumphed 5-2 the following night; in the most recent series in Springfield Jan.
 27-28, the Wilderness again won Friday, 2-1, followed by a Springfield OT win Saturday, 4-3.

 Birthdays: Charlie Erickson: 2/21 (21), Eddie Shepler 2/25 (20)